ifwe/antelope/README.md

 follow the instructions to download the data and to go through a simple machine learning exercise.
 To see this demonstration embedded in a working web application check out instructions at [Running the Web Demo](doc/demo-web.md).

+## Language for feature engineering

+Antelope aims to provide an expressive DSL-like experience for shaping raw streams of input events into the signals or features directly useful to machine learning.
+Our guiding principle is that concepts that are easy to explain should be easy to implement.
+Please see the [feature engineering](doc/features.md) documentation for further descriptions and examples.

 ## Applicability